harimau99/here-maps/readme.txt

 === HERE Maps ===
-Contributors: radek.adamczyk, marekkrysiuk, DeSmart
+Contributors: marekkrysiuk, DeSmart
 Tags: geo, location, maps, mapping, nokia, cross-browser, widget, places, nokia maps, address, here, here maps Requires at least: 3.8
 Tested up to: 4.1.0
-Stable tag: 1.1.3
+Stable tag: 1.1.4

 With HERE Maps you can easily add places and addresses into your Wordpress posts or pages.